 Bosniaks against Serbia

 The European Court of Human Rights (hereinafter: the Court) is9.
-April brought, aApril 30, 2024. announced the verdict in the caseBOšnjačkiagainst Serbia, by which he established a violation of the right to a fair trial from Article6. paragraph 1.
+April brought, aApril 30, 2024. announced the verdict in the caseBOšnjačkiagainst Serbia, by which he found a violation of the right to a fair trial from Article6. paragraph 1.
 KConventions for the protection of human beings rights and fundamental freedoms (hereinafter: Convention).

 The verdict was handed down unanimously by the Board of three judges.

 The case refers to the applicant's complaint that his right to access the court was violated in the context of misdemeanor proceedings related to a traffic violation.
+The applicant complained that the domestic courts rejected the request for judicial review of his case, because he did not hand over the signed misdemeanor warrant issued by the police. |

 THE CIRCUMSTANCES CASES